Maida Vale

-Maida Vale (/ˈmeɪdə ˈveɪl/ MAY-də-_-VAYL) is an affluent residential district in West London, England, north of Paddington, southwest of St John's Wood and south of Kilburn, on Edgware Road.
+Maida Vale (/ˈmeɪdə ˈveɪl/ MAY-də-_-VAYL) is an affluent residential district in Central London, England, north of Paddington, southwest of St John's Wood and south of Kilburn, on Edgware Road.
 It is part of the City of Westminster and is 3 mi northwest of Charing Cross.
 It has many late Victorian and Edwardian blocks of mansion flats.
 The area is home to the BBC Maida Vale Studios.

 Toponym

 The name of the area is derived from a pub and an Italian battle during the Napoleonic Wars.
 The original pub called The Hero of Maida stood on Edgware Road near the Regent's Canal until it closed in 1992.
 In the early 19th century, its hanging board displayed the likeness of the Georgian era General Sir John Stuart, under which was the legend Sir John Stuart, the hero of Maida.
 General Sir John Stuart was made Count of Maida (a town in Calabria) by King Ferdinand IV of Naples and III of Sicily after the British victory at the Battle of Maida in 1806.
 As the expansion of London gathered pace, the name stuck as the farmland around the pub was used for urban development in the 1820s.